tigrisdata/tigris-os-docs/docs/legal/service-terms.md

     necessary to comply with Laws or a binding order of a governmental body.
     Tigris Data will not disclose Customer Content to any government or third party except as necessary to comply with Laws or a binding order of a governmental body.
-For clarity, Tigris Data’s Privacy Policy does not apply to Customer Content.
+For clarity, Tigris Data's Privacy Policy does not apply to Customer Content.

     10.2 **Adequate Rights.** User represents and warrants to Tigris Data that:
-    (a) User or User’s licensors owns all right, title, and interest in and to Customer Content; (b) User has all rights in Customer Content necessary to grant the rights contemplated by this Agreement; and (c) none of Customer’s Content or User’s use of the Tigris Object Storage Service will violate the terms of this Agreement.
+    (a) User or User's licensors owns all right, title, and interest in and to Customer Content; (b) User has all rights in Customer Content necessary to grant the rights contemplated by this Agreement; and (c) none of Customer's Content or User's use of the Tigris Object Storage Service will violate the terms of this Agreement.

     10.3 **Additional User Responsibilities.** User is responsible for all Customer Content, including its content and accuracy, and will comply with Laws and this Agreement when using the Tigris Object Storage Service.
-User will ensure that all Customer Content and User’s use of all Customer Content and the Tigris Object Storage Service will not violate any of the terms of this Agreement or any Law.
+User will ensure that all Customer Content and User's use of all Customer Content and the Tigris Object Storage Service will not violate any of the terms of this Agreement or any Law.
 User is responsible for properly using the Tigris Object Storage Service and represents and warrants that it has made all